 Immunomodulation and Tumor Microenvironment

-DR. JUAN JOSÉ LASARTE RESEARCHER.
+DR. JUAN JOSÉ LASARTE SENIOR RESEARCHER.
 IMMUNOMODULATION AND TUMOR MICROENVIRONMENT RESEARCH GROUP

-The Immunomodulation and Tumor Microenvironment Group at Cima seeks to develop antitumor therapies by identifying small molecules capable of blocking the activity of immunosuppressive cells, especially CD4+CD25+ Foxp3+ regulatory T cells (nTreg).
+The Immunomodulation and Tumor Microenvironment Group at Cima, integrated in the Cancer Center Clínica Universidad de Navarra, seeks to develop antitumor therapies through the identification of small molecules capable of blocking the activity of immunosuppressive cells, especially CD4+CD25+ Foxp3+ regulatory T cells (nTreg).
 These cells play an essential role in the control of the immune system and autoimmune diseases.
 However, their activity is a brake on the activation of antitumor immune responses.

-On the other hand, immunotherapy based on adoptive transfer of T lymphocytes shows that, in some types of tumors such as melanoma, T lymphocytes can achieve a long-lasting antitumor response, even in situations with advanced metastatic disease.
-These strategies, however, are not effective in other tumor types.
+On the other hand, immunotherapy based on adoptive transfer of T lymphocytes has shown very promising results in some types of tumors, achieving long-lasting antitumor responses.
+These strategies, however, are not effective in other types of tumors, where the tumor microenvironment is highly immunosuppressive.

-Our group is working on analyzing the in vivo utility of small molecules in different immunotherapy models and on finding alternatives to increase the efficacy of adoptive transfer by gene modification of T lymphocytes using immunostimulatory chimeric receptors.
-These genetically modified cells could overcome tumor-induced immunosuppression and eradicate malignant tumor cells.
+Our group is working on the search for strategies to increase the efficacy of adoptive transfer by gene modification of T lymphocytes, using chimeric immunostimulatory receptors (CARs) and elements to combat this immunosuppressive tumor environment.

-Our group coordinates the DESCARTHeS Project (Strategic Development of CAR-T therapies for the treatment of Hematological and Solid Tumors), funded by the Government of Navarra, and in which another biomedical research center (Navarrabiomed), two hospitals (the Clínica Universidad de Navarra and the Complejo Hospitalario de Navarra) and a biotechnological company from Navarra (Recombina Biotech) participate.
+Our group coordinates the SOCRATHeS Project (Strategic Development of CAR-T therapies for the treatment of Hematological and Solid Tumors), funded by the Government of Navarra, with the participation of CIMA, two hospitals (the Clínica Universidad de Navarra and the Complejo Hospital

 Objectives of the Research Group in